 For parents who divorce or otherwise split up, the most important document you have is your parenting plan.

 This piece of paper lays out everything related to your child’s life moving forward.
-It includes all of the custody arrangements, residential time, visitation schedule, and more regarding your children.
+It includes custody arrangements, residential time, visitation schedule, and everything regarding your children.
 Because of that, it’s hugely important.

 It’s also important to know what it contains and, perhaps even most important, what it should contain.